elatella/deep-prepyto-paper/manuscript.md

 At each expansion step, the correspondingly cropped feature map of the contracting path is concatenated.
 The contracting path captures context, while the expanding path coupled with concatenation enables precise localization.
 The U-Net architecture was developed to achieve a fast and accurate segmentation of biomedical two-dimensional images, with the requirement of only a small fraction of training data in comparison to previous CNNs.
+*might be redundant*
+*Arranging the sequence of convolution layers in the contraction path along with skip connection and concatenating into the expansion path bring significant privilege for medical and semantic segmentation.
+Concurrent with the appearance of 3D convolutional neural networks (CNN) three-dimensional form of U-Net was also developed for volumetric image analysis.*

 It was then extended to segment 3-dimensional biomedical images (3D U-Net) [@arxiv:1606.06650].
 Weigert et al. [@doi:10.1038/s41592-018-0216-7] implemented a U-Net for content-aware restoration (CARE) of 3-dimensional fluorescence microscopy datasets.
 They showed that it can restore information from anisotropic and very noisy datasets.